teholm/amazon-guardduty-hands-on/README.md

 ### Data Sources

 That is all you need to do.
 There are no prerequisites you need to set up, no agents to install, and no hardware to configure.
-From the moment you enable GuardDuty it begins analyzing all of the VPC Flow Logs, CloudTrail logs, and DNS Query Logs (these are generated from the default DNS resolver in your VPCs and are not available to customers) in that region.
+From the moment you enable GuardDuty it begins analyzing all of the VPC Flow Logs, CloudTrail logs, and DNS Query Logs in that region (DNS Query logs are generated from the default DNS resolver in your VPCs and are not available to customers).
 GuardDuty accesses all of these [data sources](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty_data-sources.html) without any of them having to be enabled; although it is a best practice to enable CloudTrail and VPC Flow Logs for your own analysis.
+GuardDuty is a regional service so in order for the service to monitor these data sources in other regions you need to enable it in those regions.
+You can accomplish this by following the same steps above and enabling it through the console but most customers are using the APIs to programmatically enable it in all regions.
 Regardless of the number of VPCs, IAM users, or other AWS resources in your account, there is no impact to your resources because all of the processing is being done within the managed service.

 ![GuardDuty Enabled](images/screenshot3.png "GuardDuty Enabled")